chevere/docs/components/Pluggable.md

 ### How Pluggable Hooks works

-In the code below, calls to `hook` method allows to extend the behavior of the base `set` method.
+In the code below, calling `hook` method allows to extend the behavior of the base `set` method.

 ```php
 use Chevere\Interfaces\Pluggable\PluggableAnchorsInterface;